gilbertomarcano/graph-plotter/README.md

-# graph-plotter
+# Graph Plotter
-Script that plots 2d lines into a canvas
+Windows desktop app that plots 2d lines based on two given or random points into a autoresizable cavas.

 ## Installation